What is a Stair Railing?

 To get started, submit a basic sketch of your idea and any stair railing dimensions.
 Then you will receive a stair railing cost estimate to approve.
 After approving them, you will have the opportunity to go over CAD drawings that are exact down to the last stair railing detail.

-A fiber laser cutting machine uses lasers for precisely cutting stainless steel components to an accuracy level of 4/1000ths of an inch.
+Ensure your railing system is fabricated to the highest standard possible.
+Make sure the railing company you choose uses state-of-the-art technology.
+A fiber laser cutting machine uses a laser for precisely cutting stainless steel components to an accuracy level of 4/1000ths of an inch.
 This machine ensures a higher standard of quality in a fraction of the time that it would take with a traditional computer numerical control (CNC) machine.

 The welds for stair railing angle cuts will be much stronger when skilled artisans perform tungsten inert gas (TIG) welding.
 Metal inert gas (MIG) welding completed by robots often results in welds that aren't nearly as visually appealing for stair railing applications.

-A top mount stair railing is on top of treads.
+A top mount stair railing is secured on top of treads, floor, or mounting surface.

-A side mount stair railing is on the sides of stringers.
+A side mount stair railing is attached to the sides of stringers or structure.

-Post mounting uses stair railing hardware brackets that can be attached to posts.
+Post mounting uses stair railing hardware brackets to secure handrails on stairs.
+They are attached directly to the railing posts.

 Wall mounting involves stair railing brackets.
 A stair railing bracket can be attached to a wall.